kjs452/Evolve5Sims/dumsim/README.md

 	dumsim0.txt				very beginning before any steps executed., start march 11, 2023 dumsim_mar11.txt.Z		after several hours.
 Compressed. march 11.

+	dumsim_mar12.txt.Z		march 12, it got boring so i added a nibbler strain.

+	super_nibbler.kf		seed program to implement a nibbler that radiates energy to the farthest thing.

 I will upload a new simulation daily, until the sim gets boring.

 Given the big universe and high population, it makes sense to